Edmonton Concussion Treatment

 Eye Focusing

 Our eyes have to be able to change focus from one distance to another to create a clear image.
-Patients who have sustained a traumatic brain injury often lose the ability and endurance to switch focus between objects at various distances.
+Patients with traumatic brain injuries often lose the ability and endurance to switch focus between objects at various distances.
 The resulting symptoms include fluctuating blurry vision, headaches, eye strain, and difficulty performing near work for extended periods.

 Visual Perceptual Skills